Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-You can use your Strength modifier, in place of Dexterity for attack and damage rolls with Ranged weapon that lacks the :weapon-prop-automatic: ^^Automatic^^ property.
-When you do so, you gain +1 to damage rolls with those weapons.
+You can use your Strength modifier, in place of Dexterity, for attack rolls, damage rolls, and to meet the **:weapon-prop-heavy: Heavy** weapon property requirement with Compound Bows, Longbows, and Shortbows.
+You also gain a +1 to damage rolls with those weapons.

-Moreover, you also use your Strength instead of your Dexterity to fufill the :weapon-prop-heavy: ^^Heavy^^ weapon property requirement for those weapons.

 ---